lipro/lpn-doc-sphinx-primer/source/glossary/glossterms.rst

       therefore been based on the very impressive |PGF/TikZ| package.
       CircuiTikZ was initiated as tool for creating exercises and exams.
       The use of CircuiTikZ is, of course, not limited to academic teaching.
-      The package gets widelyused by engineers for typesetting electronic circuits for articles and publications all over the world.
+      The package gets widely used by engineers for typesetting electronic circuits for articles and publications all over the world.

       .. seealso::